After your operation for ovarian cancer

 You usually see your surgeon a couple of weeks after your operation.
 They'll examine you and check your wound is healing well.

-They'll give you the results of your surgery.
-And talk about any further treatment you might need.
+They'll give you the results of your surgery and talk about any further treatment you might need.

-• The Royal Marsden Manual of Clinical Nursing Procedures, 9th edition
+• The Royal Marsden Manual of Clinical and Cancer Nursing Procedures (10th edition, online)

 Last reviewed: